Anthony Sagar

 David Stoll

-Character & Episode: Tilvers in When Did You Start to Stop Seeing Things?
+Character & Episode: Tilvers in When Did You Start To Stop Seeing Things?

 Born: 1922, Wandsworth, Surrey, England